foll0wer/openwinemer/readme.en.md

 ### Features
 - Add wine price tracking
 - Add an option to share X wines
+- Translate to english and add translation module

 ### Visual
 - Add a graph for price tracking